Rams' McVay: Donald saga like 'chasing a girl'

 "I'm an optimistic guy," McVay said when asked if he was hopeful of seeing Donald on Monday.
 "I'm always going to take the positive approach."

 But there hasn't been any indication that a deal between Donald and the Rams is close.
-The Rams' front office -- a contingency that included COO Kevin Demoff, general manager Les Snead and senior assistant Tony Pastoors -- flew to Atlanta to meet with Donald's representatives at CAA on Wednesday, but weren't any closer to a deal by the time they left.
+The Rams' front office -- a contingent that included COO Kevin Demoff, general manager Les Snead and senior assistant Tony Pastoors -- flew to Atlanta to meet with Donald's representatives at CAA on Wednesday, but weren't any closer to a deal by the time they left.

 "Aaron's a very special player to us," McVay said.
 "We want him here, and we want him to be a part of this.
 With what these players have started to create, I think it would be special to have Aaron be a part of that."

-The Rams have continually said the right things publicly -- dating all the way back to early March, when Snead said at the scouting combine that Donald "deserves a raise" - but apparently haven't put the write things on paper.
+The Rams have continually said the right things publicly -- dating all the way back to early March, when Snead said at the scouting combine that Donald "deserves a raise" -- but apparently haven't put the right things on paper.

 Demoff, Snead and Pastoors have made it a point to keep McVay out of the details of their negotiations.
 McVay appreciates that.
 It allows McVay to focus only on football in his conversations with Donald.
 They talk about what he has missed and how he fits, and McVay tells him how badly he wants him around.
 He believes the feeling is mutual.